r7avi/affiliate-coupons/README.md

    ```bash
    cp .env.example .env
    ```
+NOTE : Both frontend and backend, have .env , just copy from env.example

 4. Update the `.env` file with your API base URL and any other necessary environment variables: